THEATRE RE

 Re-lighter & Techical Manager - Ross Haywards

-Sound Technician & Stage Manager - Benjamin Adams
+Sound Technician - Benjamin Adams

-Costume Designer - Emma Tompkins
+Original costume design (2022) - Emma Tompkins

 Collaborative set and props design - Emma Tompkins, Josephine Tremelling, Guillaume Pigé and Benjamin Adams